 There will be two stand-alone examinations: (1) CEPT (Chinese to English); (2) CEPT (English to Chinese).
 Candidates may opt for either or both of the examinations.

-Each examination is a 1.5 hours, open-book written examination that consists of two parts:
+Each open-book written examination lasting 1.5 hours, consists of two parts:

 - Part I General Translation: This section comprises 1 compulsory passage of non-specialised nature.

 - Part II Technical Translation: This section comprises 4 passages covering different subject matters, namely, (1) Science and Technology, (2) Business and Trade, (3) Law and Law Enforcement, or (4) Arts and Literature.
 Candidates translate 2 passages.

 The passage set for translation represents a level of difficulty that translators would expect to meet in their daily work.
 However, each passage will avoid highly specialised terminology that requires extensive research.
 The challenge posed by terminology in the passages can be met with a good general dictionary.